rrovetto/space-situational-awareness-domain-ontology/README.md

 No warranty.
 Presented "AS IS".
 Author and copyright holder is not liable.
 All content, work and products are subject to revision.
 No claims to completeness.

+### Support
+If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+Financial support is needed to sustain development.
 ## Copyright
 © 2011-2021, Robert John Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.
 Citation/attribution required.
+No warranty.
+Presented "AS IS".
+Author and copyright holder is not liable.
+All content, work and products are subject to revision.
+No claims to completeness or complete accuracy.